chwong1996/myhome/_posts/2019-06-19-settling-down.markdown

 At my first couple months living near Canary Wharf, my life had been pretty mundane.
 It was a hard pill to swallow when I used to have the whole day to elongate whatever stuff I had to do in university, now I had to give 8 hours of my life to work, another 8 hours, if available, to sleep; and then there would be my 8 hours of home time, when I would be making dinner, chilling with my housemates and looking out to the sea.

 Also when you are in university, you were working to be a tax-paying adult (doesn’t count if your life aspiration was Sir Richard Branson) in your industry, to be a doctor, accountant, teacher, engineer, business manager etc; but once you are in the industry, your next big stage would be retirement, living in a house outside London, have a lovely wife, 3 kids, a Range Rover and a Ford Galaxy people carrier on your driveway, and you occasionally go to the countryside wearing your farmers hat walking your dog smoking your pipe in your Range Rover.
 Exciting?
-Most likely, but that will be the final straight, that would mean retirement, then you would be too old to move.
+Most likely, but that will be the final straight, that would mean retirement, soon you would be too old to move.

 But is it necessarily the case?